Flash & Custom Requests

 No automatic deposit timer

-Sending the deposit invoice
+Requesting the deposit

 Declining requests